Lucky for most of us, the outdoor cannabis harvest and the end of gardening season usually coincide, which often leads to some dank salsas for winter.

 At the end of almost every garden season, I, like many of you, are left with an abundance of one or two things.
-For me, it is usually tomatillos, a.k.a. tomato verde, Mexican husk tomatoes, jamberries, little tomatoes, whatever you want to call them.
-I call them delicious.
+For me, it is usually tomatillos, also known as tomato verde, Mexican husk tomatoes, jamberries, little tomatoes…whatever you want to call them.
+Personally, I call them delicious.

 Using the water soluble cannabis sugar will help tame and balance the tartness of the late-season tomatillos, while roasting or charring helps concentrate the flavors and adds some depth and sweetness.
 We usually can around 20 pints of this salsa to make it through the winter months without a garden.
 Enjoy this as a salsa or use it to braise a pork shoulder.
 Either way, you win.

 Tomatillo Salsa Verde

 *best made in late summer when the local farmers markets are over ran with fresh garden grown tomatillos, peppers and herbs…

 prep time: 20 minutes

 equipment needed: cast iron skillet, tongs, blender, cutting board, chef’s knife, large bowl, blender

 3 lbs organic tomatillos (husks removed by soaking in a bowl of warm water)

 1 large sweet onion (peeled and medium diced)

 6 cloves of garlic left in their peel